 Stream the best of PBS.

-PBS North Carolina honors the impact and legacy that Black culture has had on our country with powerful documentaries and thought-provoking specials this month and all year long.
-Explore our February schedule below, and rediscover favorites streaming now.
+PBS North Carolina honors the impact and legacy that Black culture has had on our country with powerful documentaries and thought-provoking specials.
+Explore new specials and rediscover favorites streaming now.

 Every week, join host Deborah Holt Noel as she welcomes thought leaders, policy influencers, and journalists for diverse conversations that inform and engage viewers on the issues impacting North Carolina’s Black communities today.

-Black Issues Forum airs Sundays, 4 PM, on PBS NC and streaming anytime on the PBS Video App.
+Black Issues Forum airs Fridays, 7 PM, on PBS NC and streaming anytime on the PBS Video App.

 On taking her seat in the US House of Representatives in 1992, where she served for five terms, Eva Clayton became the first African American to represent North Carolina in the House since George Henry White was elected to his second and last term in 1898.